HomepageFind out moreThe foundation Transparency

 18 cents: Long-term protection and research

-Through regular visits, local partnerships, and forest rangers, the ecological integrity of the areas is monitored and ensured.
+Through regular visits, local partnerships, and Forest Guardians, the ecological integrity of the areas is monitored and ensured.
 Environmental ambassadors and scientists visit the areas, conduct research together, and experience the forest they protect.

 5 cents: Administrative costs